bylexus/pcms/doc/site/reference/index.md

 This variable contains all page-related information:

-- `page.urlTail`: Access to the page-relative url tail, if requesting a sub-resource (Useful only in a pre-processor or raw JS script)
+- `page.urlTail`: Access to the page-relative url tail, if requesting a sub-resource (Useful only in a pre-processor or verbatim JS script)
 - `page.depth`: Distance to the root page (root page distance = 0, `/page` = 1, `/page/subpage` = 2)
 - `page.fullPath`: Full file path to this page's folder
 - `page.routePart`: The page's last part of the route: e.g. for the route `/page/subpage`, `page.routePart` contains `subpage`